 Botanical Description: Melissa (Melissa officinalis) is also known by the name lemon balm.
 It is a member of the Lamiaceae plant family and it is consequently related to peppermint (Mentha x piperita) and lavender (Lavandula angustifolia), among others.
 Melissa is a perennial herb, and it will therefore regrow each year, after going dormant through the colder winter months.
 Melissa is a small herb with bright green, serrated leaves which are highly aromatic.
 The flowers, which are minute, are white and pretty, although they have no aromatic use.
 Melissa is more susceptible to cold weather, so sow the seeds a couple of weeks after the average last frost.

 Aromatherapy Use: The leaves of melissa are steam distilled to produce an essential oil.
 However, you can use the leaves in summer drinks as well.
 Use the essential oil in skin care, as an insect repellent, for respiratory issues, nausea, shock, depression, and anxiety.

 Learn About Aromatherapy

-The author of this article has a 23 year history in the health care and aromatherapy industry.
-She is UK-certified aromatherapist and a NAHA Certified Professional Aromatherapist (R).
+The author of this article has a combined 24-year history in the health care and aromatherapy industry.
+She is UK-certified aromatherapist and a NAHA Certified Professional Aromatherapist®.
 She is both a published author and editor in aromatherapy, a consultant, custom blend formulator and herbal studies student.
 She is the author of Authentic Aromatherapy and the current chief editor of the NAHA Aromatherapy Journal.
 She has taken the online Master Gardener short course series with the University of Oregon.
-Sharon works from her garden studio in Sedona, Arizona, where she is in the process of creating her own aromatic stillroom on her one acre homestead and aromatic gardens.
+Sharon works from her garden studio in Sedona, Arizona, where she gardens and distills plants from her own aromatic gardens, surrounded by natural fauna and floral on an original pioneer homestead property.